Note: Due to the size of these files, a high-speed connection is best when accessing them.

 > Hidden Gems Our "Hidden Gems" walking tour starts at the Town Hall and visits some special places in the Downtown area that are hidden from people driving by in their cars.
 We take a closer look at Center Memorial Park, and historic buildings on both sides of Main Street.

 > Jaffe and Podrove Building This circa 1920 building is on our walking tours of Downtown Manchester, and despite changes over the years, it still retains much of its historic Colonial Revival architectural details.
-Manchester's Downtown iis on the National Register of Historic Places.
+Manchester's Downtown is on the National Register of Historic Places.

-> St. Mary's Tiffany Windows One of the stops on the "Hidden Gems" tour is at the St. Mary's Episcopal Church, whose five antique stained glass windows were designed and crafted by the famed studio of Louis Comfort Tiffany.
-The windows were given to St. Mary’s by members of the Cheney family, and restored in 2009.
+> St. Mary's Tiffany Windows One of the stops on the "Hidden Gems" tour is St. Mary's Episcopal Church, whose five antique stained glass windows were designed and crafted by the studio of Louis Comfort Tiffany.
+The windows were given to St. Mary�s by members of the Cheney family, and restored in 2009.

 HACKMATACK STREET and ENVIRONS